Lemar: Career

 Lemar appeared as a special guest on the UK Dates of Mary J. Blige's World Tour.
 His confirmed dates were at Birmingham's LG Arena, London's O2 Arena and Manchester's MEN Arena.
 The first date, in London, was on 2 November 2010.
 It was also announced that Lemar would be the special guest on the UK dates of Enrique Iglesias' tour in 2011.

 Lemar returned with his single "Invincible", which he performed for the first time at Stoke 2012 Live.
 The release date for the single was 12 August, and will be the first single to be taken from the as yet untitled fifth studio album this year. on 21 June Lemar leaked the single via his official website, speaking to Digital Spy about the single he commented saying "Sticking together is what makes you invincible.
 When times are hard, it's important to stick together and know what your values are."

 On his site The Re-View, Nick Bassett praises "Invincible" for its "narrative journey which showcases Lemar’s songwriting talents as well as his impressive vocal."

 Lemar returned again in 2015 with his single "The Letter", which got its first airplay on BBC Radio 2's breakfast show with Chris Evans.
 The Letter was also the title of his latest album.
 The album featured a duet with Joss Stone, a cover of "Someday We'll Be Together", made famous by Diana Ross & the Supremes.

 In 2018, Lemar was a contestant on the tenth series of Dancing on Ice, replacing Monty Panesar; his ice skating partner was Melody Le Moal.
 Lemar survived three skate offs, beating Candice Brown, Stephanie Waring and Perri Shakes-Drayton.
 On 11 February, he was voted off after ending up in the skate off for a fourth time with Donna Air.

+On 7 February 2023, Lemar released the single "Future Love", which he wrote and produced by himself.
+The single preceded Lemar's seventh studio album, Page in My Heart, which was released on 24 March 2023.
+A radio mix of "Dust" was released as the album's second single on 28 April 2023.

+Lemar appears as Lord Smythe-Smith in episode 5 of the 2023 Netflix series ';Queen Charlotte: A Bridgerton Story (2023).

+He participated as "Cricket" on the fifth series of The Masked Singer and finished in third place.

+In 2024, Lemar starred in London's West End revival of Sister Act (musical), playing the role of Curtis Jackson, alongside Beverley Knight.

+Lemar went on tour with JLS for their summer tour where they played in various outdoor venues.